fulcrologic/fulcro/docs/vsom-next.md

 1. There is a started callback function that is triggered on mount.
 Initial loads can be explicitly triggered.
 2. The ability to explicitly trigger loads means user-level events, timeouts, etc. can start all other loads.

-Untangled also defines more advanced merging behavior, auto-stripping of properties that the server should not see, sequential network processing (with parallel as an explicit option), websockets, error handling, load progress markers, etc.
+Fulcro also defines more advanced merging behavior, auto-stripping of properties that the server should not see, sequential network processing (with parallel as an explicit option), websockets, error handling, load progress markers, etc.

 ## Other Features

-Untangled attempts to include solutions for most of the common problems that business webapps are trying to solve: testing, i18n, and advanced system for generating full-stack forms, CSS, file uploads, standing up a server.
+Fulcro attempts to include solutions for most of the common problems that business webapps are trying to solve: testing, i18n, and advanced system for generating full-stack forms, CSS, file uploads, standing up a server.

 All of these are things you have to "plug in" with stock Om Next.
-While Untangled doesn't lock you in to one solution for these, it does provide an included option that makes rapid application development possible.
+While Fulcro doesn't lock you in to one solution for these, it does provide an included option that makes rapid application development possible.